SergioEstevao11/FEUP-FSI/README.md

 # FEUP-FSI

-**Description** - Logbooks documenting the approach to [SeedLabs](https://github.com/seed-labs/seed-labs) and the CTFs done in the curricular unit
+**Description** - Logbooks documenting the approach to [SeedLabs](https://github.com/seed-labs/seed-labs) and the CTFs done in the curricular unit, these Labs and CTFs regard different themes, such as cryptography and Access Control, and types of cyber-attacks, such as BufferOverflow attacks, SQL Injections, XSS, and DoS.

 **Course** - Computer Security